-Selecting an engagement rings can be really overwhelming and with so many options available in stores, and people around you throwing jargon such as: halo, emerald, prong, princess cut, pave, channel etc., it’s easy to feel confused and indecisive.
+Selecting an engagement ring can be really overwhelming and with so many options available in stores, and people around you throwing jargon such as: halo, emerald, prong, princess cut, pave, channel etc., it’s easy to feel confused and indecisive.
 So, how do you begin the process of selecting a ring that your partner (and you) will love forever?

 So, we have prepared a list of different diamond settings for those who are enticed by multi-stone diamond rings.
 Whether you are buying an engagement ring or making your first diamond ring purchase for a loved one, this guide will hopefully help you with your selection.